 - a) All small spills on laboratory benches or floors shall be immediately cleaned and the waste shall be properly disposed.
 If the worker who causes or notices the spill does not feel they can clean up the spill safely, then a supervisor should be notified and the supervisor should determine the best course of action for cleaning up the spill. - b) Hazardous or Large spills: If a large chemical spill or a hazardous spill or release occurs, then a determination must be made quickly as to a course of action.
-If the spill or release is too large or the material is too hazardous to be cleaned up safely, the area should be evacuated (and possibly the entire building depending on the severity of the spill and hazard of the chemical), and the local Hazardous Material Spill team will be notified immediately.
-For the Raleigh NCSBI Crime Laboratory, the Raleigh Haz\Mat Team will be called.
-For the Western Regional Laboratory, the Asheville Haz\Mat Team will be called.
+If the spill or release is too large or the material is too hazardous to be cleaned up safely, the area should be evacuated (and possibly the entire building depending on the severity of the spill and hazard of the chemical), and the local Hazardous Material Spill team will be notified immediately by dialing "911".
+For the Raleigh NCSBI Crime Laboratory, the Raleigh HazMat Team will be called.
+For the Western Regional Laboratory, the Asheville HazMat Team will be called.
+For the Triad Regional Laboratory, the Greensboro HazMat Team will be called.